 You also need to be wary of the hotel’s Wi-Fi network, which may only require a room number or code to access the internet.
 This lack of secure encryption makes your internet usage vulnerable to spying from others sharing the network.

-A couple other precautions Allison recommends for protecting data: installing an antivirus onto your device and making sure it’s up-to-date and always downloading the latest software patches (which would have prevented the spread of the WannaCry virus).
+A couple other precautions Allison recommends for protecting data: installing an antivirus onto your device and making sure it’s up-to-date and always downloading the latest software patches.
 He also recommends doing regular backups of your device — and backs up his own every Monday morning.

 So what should you do if you do become the victim of a cyberattack?
 Immediately power down your laptop and report the incident to your security team, who likely will have the device sent to them so they can handle damage control.

-Whatever you do, do not try to fix the problem yourself, Allison warns, noting that with WannaCry and other ransomware attacks, “the more you mess with it and the longer you delay (shutting it down), the worst the infection gets.”
+Whatever you do, do not try to fix the problem yourself, Allison warns, noting “the more you mess with it and the longer you delay (shutting it down), the worst the infection gets.”

 Oh, and something very basic: While traveling, be sure to keep all your physical paperwork protected, too!